 If West Virginia can achieve deployment costs closer to the likely or lower range estimates, more BEAD funding will be made available for non-deployment activities.
-While WVDED is not yet able to determine exact funding availability, of West Virginia's BEAD of \$1,210,800,969.85, WVDED estimates \$70 million to \$517 million will remain after deployment for the initiatives described above.
+While WVDED is not yet able to determine the exact funding availability of West Virginia's remaining BEAD allocation of \$1,205,800,969.85, WVDED estimates \$70 million to \$517 million will remain after deployment for the initiatives described above.